 The RDSR instruction is for reading Status Register Bits.
 The Read Status Register can be read at any time (even in program/erase/write status register condition).
 It is recommended to check the Write in Progress (WIP) bit before sending a new instruction when a program, erase, or write status register operation is in progress.
 For command code "05H", the SO will output Status Register bits S7~S0.
 The command code "35H", the SO will output Status Register bits S15~S8.
+The command code "15H" only supports the QPI mode, the I/O0 will output Status Register S1-S0.
+(For 133MHz Frequency, the 15H will better than 05H to check the WIP bit)

 The sequence of issuing RDSR instruction is: CS# goes low→ sending RDSR instruction code→ Status Register data out on SO.
-The SIO[3:1] are "don't care".